Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 ![Show Data Option Display](./Images/show_data_option_display.png)

-When selecting a specific sensor from the Sub Menu, the display will switch to the data visualization mode, showing a graphical representation of the sensor data over time, with the Y-axis representing the value range and the X-axis indicating time or data points.
+When selecting a specific sensor from the Sub Menu, the display will switch to the data visualization mode, showing a graphical representation of the sensor data over time.
+The improved display now shows the last 20 data points, with the Y-axis representing the value range and the X-axis indicating time or data points.

 Both displays integrate interactive elements such as buttons for navigation (`<`, `>`) and selection (`∧`, `∨`).
 The intuitive design ensures straightforward operation for various user interactions, from sensor data review to system configuration.